biosimulations/biosimulations/docs/users/viewing-projects.md

 ### Visualizations

-Projects can be visualized using both predefined and custom visualizations.
-The "Select chart" tab allows you to select from pre-defined visualizations that were included in the project, including both basic charts described with SED-ML and more complex visualizations described with Vega.
+The results of simulations can be visualized using both predefined and custom visualizations.
+The "Select chart" tab allows you to select from pre-defined visualizations that the author included, including both basic charts described with SED-ML and more complex visualizations described with Vega.
 Additionally, you can create your own custom visualizations by selecting one of the "Design a chart" options including histograms, heatmaps and lineplots.
 Selecting a plot time will open an additional menu with configuration options to select the datasets to be plotted.

 Once you have configured your visualization, you can view it by clicking on the "View chart" button.
 The "Export to Vega" button will export the visualization to a [Vega](https://vega.github.io/) specification, which enables greater user customization of the visual.
 More information for using Vega with BioSimulations in available [here](../concepts/conventions/simulation-run-visualizations.md).